-- A fee-for-service member is enrolled in an HMO. - A member switches from one HMO to another HMO (only allowable within the first 90 days of Core Plan enrollment). - A member is disenrolled from an HMO and moves to fee-for-service.
+- A fee-for-service member is enrolled in an HMO (health maintenance organization). - A member switches from one HMO to another HMO (only allowable within the first 90 days of Core Plan enrollment). - A member is disenrolled from an HMO and moves to fee-for-service.